Australian bush fire crisis: Conditions 'may not be survivable'

 • Grim weekend weather warning emerges as Australia bushfires continue to rage

-Two people have been confirmed dead in the Victoria bush fires and 28 people remain unaccounted for, as fears for their safety grows.
+Eleven people have been confirmed dead in the Victoria and New South Wales bush fires and 28 people remain unaccounted for in Victoria, as fears for their safety grows.
 Premier Daniel Andrews this week declared a State of Disaster, allowing the government to order evacuations in an area with as many as 140,000 permanent residents and tens of thousands more vacationers.

 "We have grave fears for the safety and wellbeing for those 28 who cannot be located," Andrews said.